davetropeano/lda/source/developing-lda-applications/index.markdown

 window.addEventListener('DOMContentLoaded', onload_function, false)
 ```

 As you can see, the only difference is that instead of loading the single applications.html file, it consturcts and passes a simple type-to-file map, instucting the framework to load one of several (in this case 2) html files, depending on the (RDF) type of the resource being loaded.
 If the resource is a (todo) item, we load item.html to display the individual item.
 If the resource is a container, we load list.html to display the todo list iteself.
 This demonstrates the fundamental pattern that the LDA framework uses to implement [Single Page Applictions (SPAs)](http://ld4apps.github.io/lda-client-libraries/index.html).
-We'll look at the 'Todo List' implementation in more detail below.
+We'll look at the 'Todo List' client implementation in more detail below.

-The 'Todo List' sample includes a couple of other things you will need if you want to play with the software.
+The 'Todo List' sample includes a couple of other things any LDA application typically needs:

   1. A setup.py file - You can execute this server file with Python to download the python dependencies of the framework.
 [We do our best to minimize dependencies, but we do have a few.
 Currently they are: requests, webob, pycrypto, pymongo, isodate, python-dateutil, rdflib, and werkzeug. requests and webob are popular python libraries that implement functions for sending http requests and reading data from http inputs. pycrypto is a cryptography library that is only required if you are using the authentication feature. pymongo is the python client library for MongoDB. isodate and python-dateutil provide methods to help with Date formatting and parsing. rdflib allows us to support a broad range of RDF data formats without any work on the application developer's part. werkzeug is only used in the single-application development environment, and then only to serve static files.]